bdragon300/rt-extension-fieldscontrol/README.md

 * deny Correspond via web interface in closed tickets
 * deny simultaneous change CF.{InteractionType} and CF.{GenerateInvoice}.
 Useful when you have "trigger" CF (CF.{GenerateInvoice}) and appropriate Action (generate invoice depending on InteractionType).
 Reason is that RT does not guarantee the executing transactions in certain order, so you can get either old or new CF.{InteractionType} value when Action executed.

-The extension has configuration UI available for users with SuperUser right.
+The configuration UI available for users with SuperUser right.

 # Dependencies: